-Where shares signify the share capital of the company, Debentures represents the financial obligation (indebtedness) of the company towards the third party.
+Where shares signify the share capital of the company, Debentures represent the financial obligation (indebtedness) of the company towards the third party.

 Definition of Shares